Kh4n/RTCBoost/README.md

 npm install -D @types/simple-peer
 ```

-Then start up the example server and the boost server, and nagivate to `http://localhost:8080` (or whatever port you chose) in two separate tabs.
+Then start up the example server and the boost server, and navigate to `http://localhost:8080` (or whatever port you chose) in two separate tabs.
 In the first, enter the signal server address (eg. `localhost:6503`), click Connect and then Download and wait ~10 secs (progress updates automatically).
 After it is done, go to the second tab and do the same.
 With any luck, it should download the entire thing almost immediately.
 You can also try downloading the first tab for ~5 secs and then switching tabs: it will seamlessly download the first half, and then proceed to download the rest.
 View the console for details (I print a ton of stuff, be warned).

 This is an extremely basic proof of concept only at the moment.
 The end goal is to make a system that allows:
 - People to offload work from a CDN via WebRTC